PolyuWirelessCommunicationLab/MMV-AMP-with-Side-Information/README.md

 TWC folder: Implementation of side information (SI)-aided approximate message passing algorithm with SI-aided soft-thresholding denoiser/SI-aided MMSE denoiser.<br>
 ISIT folder: Implementation of side information (SI)-aided approximate message passing algorithm with SI-aided MMSE denoiser and SI-aided detector.<br>
 # Read Me
+More details are provided in each folder.
 If you have any question or find any bug, welcome to contact me at: qipeng.wang@connect.polyu.hk
 # Citation
 @misc{Wang22siamp,<br>
 title={Exploiting Temporal Side Information in Massive IoT Connectivity},<br>